 The entire lands of Subject Property including Block C3-4 (Azevedo Property) will be developed during Phase 2.
 Reach 14W-23 will be re-aligned and a section of Avenue One will be completed.
 The proposed SWM Pond 3 will capture and control flows from the entire development east of Reach 14W-22 and Reach 14W-12 (Catchment 3100 and 3200).
-Again, the proposed SWM Pond 3 was designed to provide controls for storms up to Regional event.
+Again, the proposed SWM Pond 3 was design to provide controls for storms up to Regional event.

-Note that flows from rooftops of the proposed buildings with a total area of 5.12 ha (Catchment 2309) will be diverted to Reach 14W-12A directly to allow a uniform and sustained level of flow to be maintained in the subject receiving reach.
+Note that flows from rooftops of the proposed buildings with a total area of 5.12 ha (Catchment 2309) will be diverted to Reach 14W-12A directly in order to allow a uniform and sustained level of flow to be maintained in the subject receiving reach.
 As described previously, it is assumed that the roof drains will be installed at rooftops of the proposed buildings to provide a controlled unit flow rate of 41 L/s/ha at a maximum water depth of 0.15 m on the rooftops.
 Section 7.6 discusses hydrologic flow regime analysis in details.
 Again, because the strategy requires the site plan to indicate the final proposed locations of the building rooftops, detailed design on roof drains and STM connections will be provided during detailed engineering design stage.
-The results of the proposed roof controls, including the roof release rates, water ponding depths, utilized ponding storages for the various storm events from 2- to 100- year and Regional storm, are included in the Appendix 7.6.
-It confirms that it is feasible to implement the required rooftop controls for the subject developments.